humdrum-tools/humdrum-documentation/guide/ch23/index.md

 information can be specified via the command line, however it is usually available in the input stream via appropriate tandem interpretations.

-The following extract from Bartók\'s \"Two-Part Study\" No. 121 from *Mikrokosmos* demonstrates the effect of the **metpos** command.
+The following extract from Bartók\'s "Two-Part Study" No. 121 from *Mikrokosmos* demonstrates the effect of the **metpos** command.
 The two left-most columns show the original input; all three columns show the corresponding output from **metpos**: